 You'll first have to complete a couple of academic degrees before completing the professional requirements to be a child/pediatric counselor.
 A bachelor's and master's degree will be required:

-• Bachelor's Degree: A four-year undergraduate program that's a prerequisite for a master's degree.
-You can major in a relevant field, such as psychology, behavioral therapy, social sciences, human services, or something similar.
+• Bachelor's Degree: This refers to a four-year undergraduate program that's a prerequisite for a master's degree.
+You can major in a relevant field, such as general counseling, behavioral therapy, social sciences, child psychology, or something similar.
 It's not required to complete one of these majors, however.
 Bachelor's programs require a high school diploma or equivalent.

-• Master's Degree: A two-year graduate program that's a prerequisite for licensure.
-Your master's degree program must be in counseling or something similar, and it has to be accredited by CACREP or a similar organization.
+• Master's Degree: A two-year graduate program is a prerequisite for licensure.
+Your master's degree program must be in counseling or a related area, and it has to be accredited by CACREP or a similar organization.
 Most states require a 60-credit master's degree, but some have lower requirements.

 Master's degrees have a practicum that's ~600 hours of hands-on experience.
-This is different from the supervised hour’s requirement (see below).
+This is different from the supervised hour requirement (see below).

-Depending on your current situation and career aspirations, there are several other degree programs that might be of interest:
+Depending on your current situation and career aspirations, several other degree programs might be of interest:

 • Associate Degree: A two-year program that may count toward part of a bachelor's degree program.
 You can major in psychology or any subject.
 Just make sure an associate degree will reduce your bachelor's requirements.
 You could use an associate degree to make your academic record more competitive when applying to bachelor's programs.
 You could alternatively keep your tuition costs lower by completing an associate degree at a local community college.